 Mr Gill’s response to the inquiry demonstrates how difficult it is to prosecute on these grounds.
-It is not illegal to share one’s views on publicly traded companies, but as the Financial Times’ US finance editor Robert Armstrong put it, the spirit of the law is clear: one cannot take a position, pump the share and later on dump it before others realise that it was all a fraud.
+It is not illegal to share one’s views on publicly traded companies, but as US finance editor Robert Armstrong of the Financial Times put it, the spirit of the law is clear: one cannot take a position, pump the share and later on dump it before others realise that it was all a fraud.

 What does all this mean from a Finnish perspective?

 Shortly after the irregular market activity around GameStop started, the Finnish Financial Supervisory Authority (FIN-FSA) expressed its concern in the Finnish financial newspaper of record on “crowdsourced market manipulation”.
-In particular, the FIN-FSA were concerned that all private investors – Millennials in particular – are not necessary aware of what type of actions might be considered as market manipulation.
-The statement can be seen as a logical continuation of the FIN-FSA’s previous statements where the regulator has expressed its concerns, among others, on investment advice and recommendations given in investment-related blog posts and social media platforms.
-The view of the Finnish supervisor is clear: all types of false and misleading communication intended to affect normal price discovery and trade on it is simply not permitted – whether labelled as investor activism or something else.
+In particular, the FIN-FSA was concerned that private investors – Millennials in particular – are not necessarily aware of what types of actions might be considered as market manipulation.
+The statement can be seen as a logical continuation of the FIN-FSA’s previous statements where the regulator has expressed its concerns, among others, about investment advice and recommendations given in investment-related blog posts and social media platforms.
+The view of the Finnish supervisor is clear: all types of false and misleading communication intended to affect normal price discovery and trade on it, are simply not permitted – whether labelled as investor activism or something else.

 The European definition of market manipulation in this context seems to track the US approach briefly discussed above.
-Indeed, a number of Swedish amateur investment bloggers were a few years ago convicted of stock market manipulation after recommending certain small cap shares in their posts and then selling them at a hefty profit once prices had hiked.
+Indeed, a few years ago a number of Swedish amateur investment bloggers were convicted of stock market manipulation after recommending certain small-cap shares in their posts and then selling them at a hefty profit once prices had hiked.

 In Finland – where the market and regulatory environment are in many respects similar to Sweden – the Swedish cases led to the FIN-FSA increasing its supervision of blogs and social media platforms.
 These actions may have some effect in preventing a GameStop-like episode from occurring in the Finnish market.
-However, as the daily trading volumes of many shares on the Helsinki stock exchange (Nasdaq Helsinki) are quite low, making them relatively easy targets for manipulation, active work and strict attitudes against unhealthy practices is needed by all market participants to keep the Finnish market healthy and attractive for both investors and issuers alike.
+However, as the daily trading volumes of many shares on the Helsinki stock exchange (Nasdaq Helsinki) are quite low, making them relatively easy targets for manipulation, active work and strict attitudes against unhealthy practices on the part of all market participants are needed in order to keep the Finnish market healthy and attractive for both investors and issuers alike.